nolan-h-hamilton/Consenrich/docs/source/examples.rst

 **Evaluating Structured Peak Results: cCRE Overlaps**

-We measure overlap between the Consenrich-detected regions and previously-identified candidate regulatory elements (`ENCODE4 GRCh38 cCREs <https://screen.wenglab.org/downloads>`_).
+Here, we count *genome-wide* overlaps between Consenrich-detected matches and previously-identified candidate regulatory elements (`ENCODE4 GRCh38 cCREs <https://screen.wenglab.org/downloads>`_).

 Note that the ENCODE cCREs are not specific to our lymphoblastoid input dataset (`atac20`) and strict concordance is not expected.
 Nonetheless, given the breadth of cell types and tissues surveyed in ENCODE, a substantial overlap between Consenrich-detected structured peaks and cCREs is desirable.

 * We first count:

-  - The total number of Consenrich-detected structured peaks (183,449)
+  - The total number of Consenrich-detected structured peaks (165,090)
-  - The number of *unique* Consenrich-detected structured peaks sharing at least a :math:`25\%` *reciprocal* overlap with an ENCODE4 cCRE (163,511)
+  - The number of *unique* Consenrich-detected structured peaks sharing at least a :math:`25\%` *reciprocal* overlap with an ENCODE4 cCRE (148,767)

   .. code-block:: console